By Physiotherapist Peter Maindal

-Therefore demystification is needed, in order for positioning to become a natural part of the daily care.
+Therefore, a demystification is needed to make positioning an integrated part of the daily care.

-When working with positioning, the purpose should be clear from the beginning.
-There can be a number of different reasons for working with positioning.
-It can be to increase bedridden people's comfort or to create boundaries.
-It can be to create local pressure relief or all-round support of the body.
-It can also be about pain relief or creating a better basis for respiration.
-Finally it is about appropriately positioning bedridden people in connection to various procedures in bed – e.g. lower hygiene procedures.
+There can be several different reasons for working with positioning.
+It can be to increase the client's comfort, to relieve pressure or all-round support of the body.
+It can also be about pain relief or opening up the airways to improve respiration.
+Finally, it is about appropriately positioning clients to perform various procedures in bed such as lower hygiene procedures.

-There are many purposes for positioning and in many cases it will be a combination of several.
+There are many more purposes of positioning and in many cases the goal is a combination of several.
 Altogether, positioning is about ensuring the best care and comfort for the client, particularly those who are unable to position themselves.

-Consequently, I think positioning of permanently bedridden people should be a focus area in line with wounds, incontinence and nutrition!
+Consequently, positioning of clients, particularly immobile clients or clients with reduced mobility, should be a focus area in line with pressure ulcer prevention, incontinence and nutrition!

-Read the next article about positioning: Why is positioning important?
+Read the next article: Why is positioning important?